Properties of leveled spatial graphs: Preliminaries

 \section{Preliminaries}

-All graphs are connected undirected simple finite graphs.
+For the concepts not defined here, we refer the reader to books of topological graph theory and of general topology, for example \cite{GrossTuckerBook} and \cite{Munkres}.
+All graphs in this paper are connected undirected simple finite graphs.

 The \emph{fragments} (or bridges) of a graph~$G$ with respect to a cycle~$C$ of $G$ are the closures of the connected components of $G - C$~\cite{MR81471}.
 Two fragments are \emph{conflicting} if they either have pairs of endpoints on $C$ that alternate, or have at least three endpoints in common.
 The \emph{conflict graph} of a graph~$G$ with respect to a cycle~$C$ is the graph that has a vertex for each fragment of $G$ with respect to $C$, and two vertices are adjacent if and only if the corresponding fragments conflict.

-A connected graph is \emph{hamiltonian} if it contains a cycle that visits every vertex exactly once.
-Consequently, all fragments of a hamiltonian graph with respect to the hamiltonian cycle are closures of edges or loops.
+A connected graph is \emph{Hamiltonian} if it contains a cycle that visits every vertex exactly once.
+Consequently, all fragments of a Hamiltonian graph with respect to the Hamiltonian cycle are closures of edges or loops.
 An abstract graph~$G$ is \emph{planar} if it has an embedding on a sphere or a plane.
 It is \emph{maximal planar} if $G$ is planar but adding any edge to $G$ makes it non-planar. $G$ is \emph{outerplanar} if it can be embedded on the sphere such that all vertices lie on the boundary of one region.
 The \emph{chromatic number} of a graph~$G$ is the minimum number of colors that are required to color every vertex of $G$ such that adjacent vertices have different colors.

-A \emph{graph embedding} is an embedding $f : G \rightarrow S ^3$ of a graph~$G$ in $S^3$ up to ambient isotopy.
+A \emph{graph embedding} is an embedding $f : G \rightarrow S^3$ of a graph~$G$ in the three-dimensional sphere $S^3$, up to ambient isotopy\footnote{For a formal definition of ambient isotopy we refer the reader to \cite{Munkres}.
+Informally, an ambient isotopy of a spatial graph allows to continuously deform edges and vertices of the graph along with the surrounding space $S^3$.
+In this way, self-intersections of the graph and shrinking knots to a point are avoided.}.
 The corresponding \emph{spatial graph $\G$} is the image of this embedding up to ambient isotopy.
-A spatial graph is \emph{trivial} if it embeds in~$S^2$.
+A spatial graph is \emph{trivial} if it embeds in the 2-dimensional sphere~$S^2$.